PragmaticBio/DrugBank-Gene-Nexus/README.md

 The *Drug Indication* field allows one to search for drugs by indication and to further refine the search by filtering for drug groups, associated genes as well as their actions.
 For example, using *Drug Indication* you can search for all 'approved' drugs indicated for 'breast cancer' and that are 'inhibitors' of 'CYP2D6'.
 In this case all four filters are used to show the drugs of interest.
 The filters for *Drug Indication* include:

 **Indication Search** - Type in an indication of interest.
-This can be vast and includes searches for diseases like cancer, bipolar disorder, SSC (small-cell carcinoma) or any disease sequela one can come up with.
+This can be vast and includes searches for diseases like cancer, bipolar disorder, SCC (small-cell carcinoma) or any disease sequela one can come up with.
 The program simply takes the expression entered and cross-references it with every drug indication in the database.

 **Gene Search** - Type in a gene of interest to narrow down the search.
-Often the *Indication Search* will deliver a number of drugs if used alone or for research or clinical reasons it might be useful to know which drugs have some association with a gene of interest; for instance, CYP2D6.
+Often the *Indication Search* will deliver a large number of drugs that need to be narrowed down.
+In addition research or clinical reasons may make it useful to know which drugs have some association with a gene of interest; for instance, CYP2D6.
 If so then this field helps to narrow down that search.
+This search is also case sensitve so please type 'CYP2D6' and not 'cyp2d6'.

 **Drug Group** - Select which drug groups you want to include in your search.
 These include: experimental, approved, withdrawn, illict and more.
 Drugs are almost always classified in more than one group so selecting 'approved' will include any drug thus classified regardless of whether it is also illict, etc.

 **Gene Type and Drug Action** - The first thing shown is a drop down menu asking to filter the search by gene type.
 Gene types include: enzymes, targets, transporters and carriers.
 If no gene is put into the *Gene Search* field then all drugs with 'Enzyme' or 'Target' associations will be delivered.
 If a gene is put into the *Gene Search* that is not found under enzymes for instance, then a message will be given to recheck the search fields.
 Once a gene type is selected, check boxes will be available to choose the associated actions depending on the gene type.
 For instance selecting 'Enzyme' allows a search for inhibitors, substrates, activators and many more.
 These filters are added so that searches can be refined to only include gene-drug interactions of interest.

-## Gene-drug nexus
+## Gene-drug search

 ### Overview
 This is the main search tool for gene-drug interactions.
 It is mainly used to find all drugs associated with a certain gene or family of genes.
 The tab contains two elements: a search filter where search fields can be manipulated depending upon the users interest and a main panel where the results for the search are delivered in a table.